-Conversely, let $\pi$ be a correct pre-proof net.
-We proceed by induction on the size of $\pi$ , i.e., the number n of $\mathfrak{B}$ -, $\mathfrak{S}$ -, and cut-nodes in $\pi$ , to construct a sequent calculus proof $\Pi$ , that translates into $\pi$ .
-If n is 0, then $\pi$ must be of the shape and we can apply the id-rule.
+First Proof of Theorem 2.5.5: Let us first show that the (in the sequent calculus) sequentializable pre-proof nets are indeed correct.
+This is done by verifying that the id-rule yields correct nets (which is obvious) and that all other inference rules preserve correctness.
+For the exch-rule this is obvious.
+Let us now consider the \otimes -rule.
+By way of contradiction, assume that are correct, but and we can apply the id-rule.
 Now let n > 0.
-If one of the conclusion formulas of $\pi$ has a $\otimes$ -root, we can apply the $\otimes$ -rule and proceed by induction hypothesis.
-Now suppose all roots are $\otimes$ or cuts.
+If one of the conclusion formulas of π has a \otimes -root, we can apply the \otimes -rule and proceed by induction hypothesis.
+Now suppose all roots are \otimes or cuts.
 Then we apply Lemma 2.5.6, which tells us, that there is one of them which splits the net.
-Assume, without loss of generality, that it is a $\otimes$ -root, say $A_i = A'i \otimes A''i$ .
-This means, the net is of the shape and we can apply the $\otimes$ -rule and proceed by induction hypothesis for $\pi_1$ and $\pi_2$ .
+Assume, without loss of generality, that it is a \otimes -root, say $A_i = A'i \otimes A''i$.
+This means, the net is of the shape and we can apply the \otimes -rule and proceed by induction hypothesis for π_1 and π_2 .
 If the splitting root is a cut, we apply the cut-rule instead.